davidsblog/stunnel4_config/README.md

 # stunnel4_config

+#Currently a placeholder, watch this space.

-A basic config for testing stunnel on Linux
+A basic config for testing stunnel https://www.stunnel.org/index.html on Linux.